-Note - I like squirting the lubricant at the chain at the rear of the sprocket.
+Note - I like squirting the lubricant at the chain near the rear of the sprocket.
 I find it to be the most comfortable location given how conveniently exposed it is.
 Since I use a very runny liquid spray lubricant, I can be confident that the lube will distribute itself around the rollers and O-rings.
 Any lube that drips on the sprocket will simply find it's way down to the chain links below it, and all will be perfectly coated.
 After all, the rollers roll so it isn't like there is an "inside" or "outside" to the chain link.
 Others may prefer to apply the lube elsewhere.
 Just do whatever works best for you.

 Though this lube is pretty clean (especially compared with other products), it will drip.
 I guess that's part of the "self-cleaning" feature.
 That's why I've gotten used to placing pet training pads (don't laugh) under the bike.
 If you've seen my other DIYs, you might have noticed it in my oil change guide or the control cable lubrication how-to.
 They're reusable and will save you a lot of time with cleanup.

-Pro Tip: Use a permanent oil paint pen to mark your chain.
+Use a permanent oil paint pen to mark your chain.
 Nothing is more annoying while lubing a chain than not knowing where you started.
 Some chains come with a colored link, some don't.
 If yours doesn't do yourself a favor and mark it yourself.
 And surprisingly, it won't get rubbed off with use (I've had my chain marked for over a year).
 It definitely works better than a Sharpie.

 Step 7: Clean Off Any Excess